PJayB/HTTP/README.md

 Compatibility:

 - You'll need to implement Base64Decode yourself.
 There's a few good examples around.
-- This revision doesn't handle the WebSocket handshake hashing - todo!
+- This code doesn't handle the WebSocket handshake hashing; you'll need to provide your own.
+See below.
 - This requires C++11.
 - This was written and tested on Windows 8 and Visual Studio 11 Beta.
 - Some munging may be required for Linux, but there's no code that can't be easily ported.